linas/i370-bigfoot/README.md

   suitable for a Linux port.
 Thus, the GNU gas assembler, part of GNU binutils, was ported.
 It accepts the System/370 instruction set, and generates ELF binaries.
-* The ELF format goes hand-in-hand with the conventional BSD-style pseudo-ops to define objects.
-Thus, a further work on GCC was needed to generate BSD-style markup (as opposed to HLASM style).
+* The ELF format goes hand-in-hand with the conventional BSD/SVR4-style pseudo-ops to define objects.
+Thus, a further work on GCC was needed to generate SVR4/BSD-style markup (as opposed to HLASM style).
 This target was given the name of "i370".
 * Porting the Linux kernel.
-Work was done on Linux version 2.2.1.
-This was easy, mostly because IBM mainframes come with VM, a virtual machine operating system, after which all other VM's are patterned.
+Work was done on Linux version 2.2.1, which was the most recent kernel when the project was started.
+Porting was easy, mostly because IBM mainframes come with VM, a virtual machine operating system, after which all other VM's are patterned.
   What made VM magic was that it had a built-in debugger; this debugger made it extremely easy to debug crashes and thus progress the port.
 * Porting the user-space.
-This means porting the GNU loader, the GNU GLibC, and some shell.
+This means porting the GNU loader, the GNU GLibC, and a shell.
 A port of glibc was begun, as well as of a very basic shell.
 * Help from lots of people.
 The following folks made significant contributions to the project: Dan, who taught me VM and System/390